 Phoenix Housing Network is located at 7050 S. G. St. in Tacoma.
 PHN is open seven days a week.
 PHN empowers homeless and at-risk families to achieve and maintain permanent housing by helping them gain skills and overcome barriers to self-sufficiency.
 Volunteer opportunities at Day Center include office work, laundry, child care, monitors, and the clothing bank.

-Volunteer Opportunities: (Two-thousand volunteers participate in Phoenix Housing Network programs each year)
+Volunteer Opportunities: (2,000 volunteers participate in Phoenix Housing Network programs each year)

 Host Site Volunteer